Domnyus/sanctissima-trinitas/README.md

 # Table SQL from exemple
 Check SQL file

+# Paths
+By default paths use :variable to set path variables, but you can change in Path class the character in strstr with ":".

 # API Routing
 Paths should start with '/' e.g.: "/login"
 Method is the HTTP Method